-Under the guise of cutting red tape, Bill 66 would line the pockets of big business at the expense of the people of Ontario.
-The “open for business” by-laws would undermine everything we have done to safeguard our environment, and the health communities across Ontario.
+Under the guise of cutting red tape, Bill 66 would have lined the pockets of big business at the expense of the people of Ontario.
+The “open for business” by-laws would have undermined everything we have done to safeguard our environment and the health of our communities across Ontario.

-We would lose critical protections for water, wildlife and sensitive natural features set out in the Planning Act, the Greenbelt Act, the Oak Ridges Moraine Conservation Act, the Great Lakes Protection Act, the Lake Simcoe Protection Act, the Clean Water Act and more.
-This is not about unnecessary red tape or job creation.
+We would have lost critical protections for water, wildlife and sensitive natural features set out in the Planning Act, the Greenbelt Act, the Oak Ridges Moraine Conservation Act, the Great Lakes Protection Act, the Lake Simcoe Protection Act, the Clean Water Act and more.

-Citizens groups across Ontario are up in arms about the anti-democratic and anti-environment elements of Bill 66.
-A groundswell of local organisations vehemently oppose turning back the clock on many years of good planning, community input and strong leadership from governments of all political stripes.
+Citizen groups across Ontario refused to accept the anti-democratic and anti-environment elements of Bill 66.
+A groundswell of local organisations vehemently opposed turning back the clock on many years of good planning, community input and strong leadership from governments of all political stripes.

-These by-laws could be passed without public notice or meetings and cannot be appealed to the Local Planning Appeal Tribunal.
-These bylaws don’t even need to be consistent with municipal Official Plans, which are typically developed in close consultation with community leaders and stakeholders.
+These by-laws could have been passed without public notice or meetings and cannot be appealed to the Local Planning Appeal Tribunal.
+These bylaws would not have even needed to be consistent with municipal Official Plans, which are typically developed in close consultation with community leaders and stakeholders.